 At Grosvenor Mobility, your comfort is our priority.
 We believe that everyone should have the freedom to be able to relax in complete comfort independently in their home.
 It’s why we proudly supply only the highest quality Rise and Recline Chairs and Adjustable Beds to aid you in your home.

 The bedroom is your sanctuary.
 It’s your place to rest, unwind and totally relax.
 But to do so, you need the perfect bed; comfortable and luxurious.
-At Grosvenor Mobility our range of Adjustable Beds do just that.
-Featuring easy to use handsets that operate our ultra-quiet motors allowing you complete control at the touch of a button.
+At Grosvenor Mobility our range of electric Adjustable Beds do just that.
+Featuring easy-to-use handsets that operate our ultra-quiet motors allowing you complete control at the touch of a button.